4 Traits of Motivational Leaders Who Keep It Real

 It’s amazing, in this hyper-social and connected world, how few people exhibit emotional intelligence.
 Many who aspire to leadership are intensely self-aware (driven by an inner vision and ambition) but lack the capacity to be socially aware: they’re just tone-deaf when it comes to the people around them.

 The ego can do harm to even the best leaders.
 The world seems to only revolve around their needs and not those around them.
 They may be able to manage their actions, but have no skills to manage the actions of others.

-Hiring for people like this is tough to find (believe it or or not), so I try to focus my practice on seeking out talented people with the following four attributes:
+Motivational leaders are tough to find (believe it or or not), so I try to focus my practice on seeking out talented people with the following four attributes:

 1. Ability to read people: both the said and unsaid.

 Leaders must be able to hear everything, which means they need to be an expert at picking up not only the nuances of spoken language but also able to read body language.
 Careful listening really helps.

 This goes beyond self-control, which doesn’t necessarily encompass a personal sense of ethics, to include a solid ethical grounding.
 If you’re going to ask people to do things for your business, you must not only be responsible, but able to inspire those around you to responsibility.